- What Is a Project Plan?

 Your project plan is not a document written in stone.
 You should be referring back to it and making changes to it as often as you need to.
 Parts of it, like your project schedule, will change almost daily.
 Other parts, like your procurement plans and cost management processes, won’t change at all during the life of your project.

-The important thing to remember is that if your plan isn’t working for you, think about what you can do to change it.
+The important thing to remember is that if your project management plan isn’t working for you, think about what you can do to change it.
 It’s there to guide your project management, not restrict you from doing the right thing.
-If you need to review how you manage project resources, then go back and review it.
-Make the changes you need, get the document approved again and share it with the team.
+If you need to review how you manage work and project resources, then go back and review it.
+Make the changes you need, get the plan approved again and share it with the team.

-How To Plan When You Don’t Have All the Answers
+How To Make a Project Plan When You Don’t Have All the Answers

 Yes, this happens–most of the time!
 It’s rare to have all the information at the beginning of a project.
-Most managers want you to dive in and get started and you might not have the luxury of knowing all the details.
+Most managers want you to dive in and get started, but you might not have the luxury of knowing all the details.

 That’s OK; we have techniques to help deal with uncertainty.